premchander-revature/interviewquestions/.NET FULL STACK/Rest.md

 ---

-6. Can you brief on Client-server Seperation principle?
+6. Can you brief me on the Client-server Separation principle?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)